Supporting other neurodivergent health professionals (with and without chronic illnesses) to live well, whatever that looks like for you.

 • I bring a unique perspective to this work, being both a qualified health professional and a person with lived experience of chronic illness and neurodivergence.

-• I am non-judgemental, compassionate and supportive, and understand the complexity of living with and managing multiple conditions.
+• I am non-judgemental, compassionate and supportive, and understand the complexity of living with and managing multiple conditions while also trying to engage in the things you enjoy and earn a living!

 • I am truly passionate about supporting other people to improve their wellbeing and live meaningful lives, while also holding space for the tough stuff that comes up.